MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-operators.md

 The graph object is built in memory on the fly for each graph query.
 As such, there's a performance cost for building the graph and a limit to the size of the graph that can be built.

-Although it isn't strictly enforced, we recommend building graphs with at most 10 million elements (nodes + edges).
+Although it isn't strictly enforced, we recommend building graphs with at most 10 million elements (nodes and edges).

 ## Related content